-A parent focus group may or may not meet the criteria for a Subpart A exemption.
-If the focus group is being planned and implemented by the classroom teacher and would take place whether or not the research occurs, then the research could include the parent focus groups and still meet the criteria for the Subpart A exemption.
+A parent focus group may or may not meet the criteria for a Category A exemption.
+If the focus group is being planned and implemented by the classroom teacher and would take place whether or not the research occurs, then the research could include the parent focus groups and still meet the criteria for the Category A exemption.

-If the parent focus group is being led by the investigator and would not be taking place if the research was not occurring, then the research may not meet the criteria for a Subpart A exemption.
-It may be the case, however, that the parent focus group portion of the research could qualify for a Subpart A, category 3 exemption.
-Category 3 exemptions do not apply to minors, but might apply to a parent focus group, where the information being collected would likely be very low risk.
+If the parent focus group is being led by the investigator and would not be taking place if the research was not occurring, then the research may not meet the criteria for a Category A exemption.
+It may be the case, however, that the parent focus group portion of the research could qualify for a Category B exemption.
+Category B exemptions do not apply to minors, but might apply to a parent focus group, where the information being collected would likely be very low risk.

-What if my educational research involves audio/video-recording?
+What if my educational research involves audio/videorecording?

-The exemption criteria for Subpart A paragraph d(1) says nothing specific about audio/videorecording.
-Audio/video-recording may be permissible in a Subpart A paragraph d(2) exemption, so long as the research will be taking place in a commonly accepted educational setting and will be examining normal educational practices.
+The exemption criteria for Category A says nothing specific about audio/videorecording.
+Audio/videorecording may be permissible in a Category A exemption, so long as the research will be taking place in a commonly accepted educational setting and will be examining normal educational practices.
 However, investigators should review and adhere to the school's or other educational institution's policies on audio/video-recording students and classroom instruction.

-It is within the authority of the Departmental Human Subjects Committee and the CPHS to determine if the proposed research does not meet the exempt criteria.
-In the instance either committee determines the risk level to be minimal risk or at risk, the principal investigator will be notified in writing and any additional reviews will be completed.
+NOTE: It is within the authority of the Departmental Human Subjects Committee and the CPHS to determine whether the proposed research meets the exempt criteria.
+In instances where either of these committees determines the risk level to be minimal risk or at risk, the Principal Investigator will be notified in writing, and any additional reviews will be completed.